arminteimouri/polka/README.md

 cat /strace/strace.log | cut -d"(" -f1 | awk '{print $3}' | sort -h | uniq
 ```
 Now I know what set of Syscalls the Polkadot binary is issuing to the Kernel, and  I'm able to create my SecComp profile polka-seccomp.json based on that.
-If your kubelet is configured in a way that supports `SeccompDefault feature-gate`, then you will be able to place the profile in the seccomp profile directory of your worker nodes and then load it in your pod within the securityContext.
+If your kubelet is configured in a way that supports `SeccompDefault feature gate, then you will be able to place the profile in the seccomp profile directory of your worker nodes and then load it in your pod within the securityContext.
 ```
 apiVersion: v1
 kind: Pod